jdearly/sage/README.md

 # sage
-Sage is a text editor with vim bindings, written in C.
+Sage is a text editor with vim bindings.